pdxwebdev/yadacoin/README.md

   - type: bool
   - default: undefined
   - description: Specify duration of what is considered a "slow" task in asyncio.
+- combined_address
+  - type: string
+  - default: your node's wallet address
+  - description: Specify a wallet address to combine transactions.
+This can be useful when running multiple nodes and consolidating their transactions into a central wallet.

 ## Development Environment